 Rather than waiting months and launching your entire site at once, we favor a more nimble approach.
-We build and launch core elements of your site and start gathering data as we build the rest.
-We use these user insights to inform page design, site structure, landing page copy, conversion pathways, and more.
+We build and launch core elements of your site that drive the most value and start gathering data as we build the rest.
+We then use these user insights to inform page design, site structure, landing page copy, conversion pathways, and more.

 Built so you can use it

-At the same time, we train your team to take control when they’re ready.
-Your team needs to know how to update the site, build and adjust pages, and test features.
+At the same time, we train your team to take control of the website when they’re ready.
+Your team needs to know how to update the site, build and adjust pages, analyze website data, and test features.

 This way, you have the expertise to guarantee that your site will serve your business for years to come.